nkinnan/esphome-pace-bms/README.md

   slave_query_mode: BROADCAST
 ```

 For `slave_query_mode: BROADCAST`, you will also need to update the `response_timeout` setting to allow the master BMS enough time to gather the requested information from all the slaves.
 A safe starting point would be 2 seconds times the number of BMSes.
-So if you have 4 battery packs, that would be 8 seconds, or `8000ms` (this is probably a bit excessive, but "better safe than sorry" - you can reduce it with testing):
+So if you have 4 battery packs, that would be 8 seconds, or `8000ms` (this is probably a bit excessive, but "better safe than sorry" - you can reduce it with testing, although there is not much benefit to doing so):

 ```yaml
 pace_bms: